DonnerLab/2019_eLife_Desender/README.md

 The raw data from this paper are available here https://osf.io/83x7c/

+#BEHAVIOR
 1. "preprocess_and_behavior.R" loads and preprocesses raw data in R 3.4.2, saves the cleaned data for hddm fitting, and creates the figures and analysis for the behavior.

-2. "hddm_analysis.py" ... (todo)
+2. "hddm_fit.py" loads the preprocessed data, and fits this using the HDDM (version 0.6.0) in python 2.7.

-3. "plot_ddm_output.R" loads the hddm output and makes beatiful plots from these.
+3. "plot_ddm_output.R" loads the hddm output and makes beautiful plots from these.

+#EEG